shams-nahid/My-Daily-AWS-Study/AWS Fundamentals/05 EBS.md

   - Can take snapshot of the `EBS Volume`
   - Theses snapshot can be made available to other `Regions`
+  - Snapshot can be automate by using `DLM` aka `Data Lifecycle Manager`

 - `EBS Backup`